What WorkSafe will pay

 On-call attendant care in response to a monitoring service request must be provided by an attendant care agency that is registered and approved by WorkSafe to provide on-call attendant care services to workers.

-What information does the Agent require to consider paying for on-call services?
+What information the Agent requires to consider paying for on-call services

 Prior approval in writing from the Agent is required.